philsch/usercentrics-widgets/README.md

 * Unlike the [Usercentrics Smart Data Protector](https://docs.usercentrics.com/#/smart-data-protector), this library **does not block** third party content automatically.
-You have to change your website according the documentation in this README
+You have to change your website according the documentation in this README!

-* This is a community project and no official product from Usercentrics
+* This is a community project and no official product from Usercentrics.

 ## 🐞 Report bugs

-I have just started with this project, please create a Github issue if you have any problem, thanks!
+I have just started with this project, please create a Github issue if you encounter any bugs, thanks!

-## 🚀 Quickstart
+## 🚀 Howto

 1. Setup Usercentrics CMP
 1. For each `iframe` elements you want to replace